ionos-deploy-now/documentation/content/docs/framework-samples.md

 # Framework samples

-The following framework samples give you an overview of static site generator (SSG) frameworks that can be hosted with Deploy Now.
+The following framework samples give you an overview of static site generator (SSG) frameworks that can be hosted out of the box with Deploy Now.
+All samples kept simple to give you a basic working prototype.
-To start your project, you can either bring your own repository or deploy a sample from the list below.

-If you want to create your own sample, you can add a `.ionos.yml` file in the repository root to [define the deployment settings](/docs/file-based-configuration) for other users that want to deploy your sample.
-You can find examples of how  `.ionos.yml` is set up for different frameworks below.
+Feel free to create your own sample by adding a `.ionos.yml` file in your repository root folder.
+[Defining the deployment settings](/docs/file-based-configuration) allows other users to use your sample right away.
+Below samples give you insights how to do.

-## hello-plain-html
+## Plain html sample

 Just copy static assets to IONOS.
 This couldn't be easier.
 You just need to define a `dist` folder and that's it!
 Try yourself.

 [![Deploy to IONOS](https://images.ionos.space/deploy-now-icons/deploy-to-ionos-btn.svg)](https://ionos.space/setup?repo=https://github.com/ionos-deploy-now/hello-plain-html)
 [<icon-base name="GitHub" view-box="0 0 25 25" color="black"><icon-github/></icon-base>](https://github.com/ionos-deploy-now/hello-plain-html)